dword-design/sebastianlandwehr.com/content/posts/how-to-access-nuxt-js-page-data-in-route-objects.md

 title: How to Access Nuxt.js Page Data in Route Objects
 ---

 Hey folks, this article is about accessing page data in route objects.
-It's a use case I have frequently stubled upon, for example when generating sitemaps.
+It's a use case I have frequently stumbled upon, for example when generating sitemaps.

-Nuxt pages allow you to define structural data like the [meta](https://github.com/nuxt/nuxt.js/issues/1687) property or the [auth](https://auth.nuxtjs.org/guide/middleware) property from @nuxtjs/auth (note that they should not be confused with [meta tags](https://nuxtjs.org/docs/2.x/features/meta-tags-seo)).
+Nuxt pages allow you to define structural data like the [meta](https://github.com/nuxt/nuxt.js/issues/1687) property or the [auth property from @nuxtjs/auth](https://auth.nuxtjs.org/guide/middleware) (note that they should not be confused with [meta tags](https://nuxtjs.org/docs/2.x/features/meta-tags-seo)).
 It would be great to be able to access them elsewhere.
-The route object can be queried at quite a lot of places:
+The route object can be accessed at quite a lot of places:

 - `context.route` in `asyncData`
 - `this.$route.meta` in components
 - `this.extendRoutes` in modules
 - `context.route` in Middlewares

 I did some testing and found out that the only possibility to access page data outside pages is in `asyncData` and middlewares, as discussed in [this issue](https://github.com/nuxt/nuxt.js/issues/1687).
 All other places do not work and have empty `meta` objects.
-Also, the case discussed in the issue adds a `meta` property in the route object itself, not in the `matched` array, as it is in vue-router (see the [example from vue-router](https://router.vuejs.org/guide/advanced/meta.html)).
+Also, the case discussed in the linked issue adds a `meta` property in the route object itself, not in the `matched` array, as it is in vue-router (see the [example from vue-router](https://router.vuejs.org/guide/advanced/meta.html)).

 Alright, that's the current state.
-Now, how can we fix it and add page data to route meta objects?
+Now, how can we fix it and add page data to route objects?

 ## nuxt-route-meta